7 FREE Tips to Drive more Website Traffic

 Two major players that you want to keep in mind when wondering where to post your content is to Google My Business, as it’ll help round out your profile, and Social media, as this is how people can organically find your content.
 If you want to drive more website traffic from social, then keep in mind a few of these key aspects.

 This builds upon our previous discussion on content.
-Specific sites you can post to to help Google understand you’re a real and credible business are;
+Specific sites you can post to help Google understand you’re a real and credible business are;

 It’s important to center your social posts around providing value and uniqueness to your customers.
 Keep in mind what they want to see, hear, or read about and how it could benefit them.

 - This will help you stop falling into the trap of posting just to post or going through the motions.
 We all fall victim to this.

-- As we’ve already said, reduce reuse and recycle works with social posting as well as content.
+- As we’ve already said, reduce reuse and recycle works with social posting as well as the content.
 Something you posted before could easily be modified and used again.
 Some of the best forms of paid social media ads come from simply boosting organic content that performed extremely well.

 There’s a number of ways you can implement email and email marketing to attract people to click on your website.

 - Email campaigns